‘Boil water’ advisory lifted in Charlotte following massive water main break

 The break occurred near the 1400 block of Remount Road on Monday.
 The affected area included anything north to Brookshire Blvd. and I-85, anything east to W.T.
 Harris Blvd. and Monroe Road, anything west to the Catawba River, and anything south to the state line.

-Crews closed valves to isolate the break and began the process of restoring service to several impacted zip codes.
+Crews closed valves to isolate the break and began the process of restoring service to several impacted zip codes this week.
 Charlotte Water had anticipated the system to return to normal over 24 to 48 hours.